starlord-taco/davidmace/README.md

 # Davidmace.fr

-This is a blog created by Azeril.
+This is a blog created by StarlordTaco.
 The blog is live at [davidmace.fr](http://davidmace.fr/).